 - An initial list of universities/colleges is created for the student to begin researching.
 Campus visits are highly recommended when possible outside of term time.

-- Year 12 students attend a weekly College and Career workshop for one term, where they work on drafting personal essays (US), personal statements (UK and global), discussing standardised tests, and exploring summer enrichment activities or work/internship experiences.
+- Year 12 students attend College and Career workshops where they work on drafting personal essays (US), personal statements (UK and global), discussing standardised tests, and exploring summer enrichment activities or work/internship experiences.

 - There are SAT/ACT intensive preparation courses available on Aiglon’s campus; students are highly encouraged to participate in one of these courses in Year 12 if their goal is to attend a top-tier US university.
 Students will take their first SAT/ACT this year.

-- Oxbridge application preparation begins; discussions with counsellor and subject teachers for outside reading and summer recommendations.
+- Oxford and Cambridge application preparation begins; discussions with counsellor and subject teachers for outside reading and summer recommendations.
 UK admissions testing will be discussed with certain students, as needed, to include TSA, LNAT, BMAT, UKCAT, STEP, HAT and others.

-- Year 13 students are enrolled in an Autumn term weekly College and Career workshop, where they continue university research, finalise their list of universities/colleges and complete essays/statements and applications.
+- Year 13 students attend College and Career workshops where they continue university research, finalise their list of universities/colleges and complete essays/statements and applications.

 - College Counsellors continue to provide personalised guidance to all students, including personal essay/statement revision, application completion, standardised testing strategies (if required), mock interviewing (as needed), and general advice on how to prepare for life beyond Aiglon.